tdwg/bdq/tg2/_review/docs/guide/users/index.md

 Consider the Test [VALIDATION_EVENTDATE_STANDARD](https://rs.tdwg.org/bdqcore/terms/4f2bf8fd-fc5c-493f-a44c-e7b16153c803).
 It takes as input value of the InformationElement dwc:eventDate from a Single Record, and then asks, "Is the value of dwc:eventDate a valid ISO date?".
 It will then produce a Response describing the conclusion it reached when analyzing that record.

-Tests can also operate on a dataset (a Multi Record), and examine the values for information elements across the entire dataset.
+Tests can also operate on a dataset (a Multi Record), and examine the values for Information Elements across the entire dataset.
 The only Multi Record Tests currently defined in BDQ Core are Measures, which take the outputs of Single Record Tests as their inputs and report on the results of those Single Record Tests aggregated across the dataset.
 The names of these Tests all begin with `MULTIRECORD_`.

 #### 2.2.2 Data Quality Reports (non-normative)